Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 > 2. No passing = irreversible merging
 > 3. Local interactions resolve global structure

-Using more verbal hints that I asked for, I solved this problem and could hardly forget the solution.
-That said, if you have the right idea and are just fighting bugs, don't ask ChatGPT.
+Using more hints that I asked for, I solved this problem and won't forget the solution.
+That said, if you have the right idea but are just fighting bugs, don't ask ChatGPT --- debug it yourself!
 Add print statements.
 Write small test cases.
-Debug it yourself.
-In a real interview, that's the last hurdle you must overcome quickly and independently.
+In a real interview, finding and fixing bugs is a hurdle you must overcome quickly and independently.

 Of course, you can't build intuition --- however vague --- without solving enough LC problems.
 When friends ask me for coding prep advice, I always recommend NeetCode.
 I think [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) strikes a good balance between quality and quantity.
-Finish them before you and I are in a position to speak about intuitions or strategies.
+Finish them before you and I are in any position at all to speak about intuitions or strategies.

 ### Mindset: Connect Problems to Scalable Systems

+Unless you're a competitive programmer, solving a new or a hard problem in interviews is still challenging.
+Time goes by quickly as you fumble around.
 To up a notch on general coding, I've found two kinds of preparation particularly useful for me: one tangible, one mental.

 The tangible suggestion, as mentioned just now, is to finish [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) so you can get a solid grasp on common algorithms and patterns.
 Then, work through company-tagged problems on LC.
 For companies like Google, Netflix, or Apple, tags are only a rough reference --- interviewers have lots of freedom in question selection.
 But for many other companies, the question pool is fairly constrained, and LC tags cover a large fraction of what you'll actually see.